UsmanAJabbar/RIGBLDR/backend/README.md

 INSERT INTO `processors` VALUES (1,'AMD','Ryzen 7',5,'5800x','AM4',8,16,1,'105W','AMD Ryzen 7 5800X',1),(2,'AMD','Ryzen 5',5,'5600x','AM4',6,12,1,'105W','AMD Ryzen 5 5600X',2),(3,'Intel','Core i7',10,'10700k','LGA1200',8,16,1,'125W','Intel Core i7 10700k',3),(4,'Intel','Core i9',10,'10900k','R4',10,20,1,'125W','Intel Core i9 10900k',4);

-For now you can use the endpoint as /cpu/ for all processors, or /cpu/:id for a specific id.
+For now you can use the endpoint as:

+- /cpu/ for all processors, or
+- /cpu/:id for a specific id, or
+- /cpu?socket=??? with other parameters coming soon!